rbhomale17/PetBuddy-Project/README.md

 - First Create Meeting Slot
 - User can join the call by using the Online Consult Button
-- To end the call click on hang on button
+- To end the call click on the leave-meeting button

 ### To use {Book Appointment} feature -->

-- User can Book Appointment using form
+- Users can Book an Appointment using the form

 <br>